-- 11 At least one visitor car space is to be provided within the site for every 4 dwellings or part thereof. - 12 At least one visitor parking space is to be accessible and comply with the dimensional and locational requirements of AS2890.6. - 13 One visitor parking bay is to be provided with a tap, to make provision for on-site car washing. - 14 A clearly signposted space for temporary parking of service and removalist vehicles is to be provided.
+- 12 At least one visitor car space is to be provided within the site for every 4 dwellings or part thereof. - 13 At least one visitor parking space is to be accessible and comply with the dimensional and locational requirements of AS2890.6. - 14 One visitor parking bay is to be provided with a tap, to make provision for on-site car washing. - 15 A clearly signposted space for temporary parking of service and removalist vehicles is to be provided.
 The space is to have a minimum dimension of 3.5m x 6.0m and a minimum manoeuvring area 7.0m wide.
-Where a separate space is not provided, one of the visitor spaces may be used if it meets these dimensions and provides signage for dual usage.
+Where a separate space is not provided, one of the visitor spaces may be used if it meets these dimensions and provides signage for dual usage. - 16 All parking bays are to be EV ready with design and construction (provision for conduits, switchboards, electrical capacity etc) to enable installation of electric vehicle charging points that are linked to each individual dwelling electricity meter.